 You also don’t have to worry about saltwater corrosion either, as the blade is made from 420J2 Stainless Steel that’s designed specifically to resist rusting.
 And to make it even more corrosion resistant, the blade is coated with titanium.

 You get a handle with a rubberized anti-slip grip, and there’s also a stainless steel safety guard.
 This offers you a supremely secure hold on the handle, and you’re not going to lose your grip.
 It doesn’t matter if the handle is wet or if your hands are slick with fish oil.
 It’ll stay in your hand as you slice the fish.

 It’s virtually indestructible, in other words.
-So you can be sure that with proper maintenance this knife can help you on your fishing trips and in the kitchen for many years to come.
+So you can be sure that with proper maintenance this knife can help you on your fishing trips (and finding the perfect fish!) and in the kitchen for many years to come.
 And it also comes with the “forever” warranty, which somehow seems longer than a lifetime warranty.

 Schmidt Brothers Cutlery, SBOBO07, Bonded Teak 7 Inch Boning Knife